SathishBakthavachalam/TrafficSignalProblem/TrafficSignalProblem-master/README.md

 ## Junits and Coverage

-Junits are written as per the spring boot application and for now the coverage is just above 90%.
+Junits are written as per the spring boot application and for now the coverage is just above 80%.

 ## Author

-Sameer Hashmi
+Sathish Bakthavachalam